solo-io/gloo/docs/content/guides/security/opa/_index.md

 ---
 title: Open Policy Agent (OPA)
 weight: 80
-description: Define fine-grained policies to control Gloo configuration itself.
+description: Define fine-grained policies to control Gloo Edge configuration itself.
 ---

-In Kubernetes, Gloo stores its configuration as Custom Resource Definitions (CRDs).
-You can use normal Kubernetes Role Based Access Control (RBAC) to create a policy that grants users the ability to create a Gloo VirtualService.
+In Kubernetes, Gloo Edge stores its configuration as Custom Resource Definitions (CRDs).
+You can use normal Kubernetes Role Based Access Control (RBAC) to create a policy that grants users the ability to create a Gloo Edge VirtualService.
 RBAC only allows administrators to grant permissions to entire objects.
-With the Open Policy Agent, one can specify very fine-grained control over Gloo objects.
+With the Open Policy Agent, one can specify very fine-grained control over Gloo Edge objects.
 For example, with RBAC you can say, "user john@example.com is allowed to create virtual service" With OPA, in addition to specifying access,  you can say "virtual services must point to the domain example.com".

 You can of-course combine both, as you see fit.